Wilton Welch

 Wilton Welch (born c.
-1884 as William Harry Welch or William Harrie Welch, date of death unknown) was an Australian comic actor and dramatist, husband and collaborator of Louise Carbasse, best known as Louise Lovely.
+1884 as William Harry Welch or William Harrie Welch, died c.
+1952) was an Australian comic actor and dramatist, husband and collaborator of Louise Carbasse, best known as Louise Lovely.

 History

 Welch was born in Cooma, New South Wales, the fourth son of Eleanor F. Welch (died 1937) and Charles Frederick Welch (died 1922), auctioneer and mayor of Cooma.

 Two of his brothers enlisted with the First AIF during World War I: Frank Carey Welch (c.
 1896 – 26 October 1918) and Septimus Welch (c.
 September 1890 – 17 October 1918); who were killed within a fortnight of each other.

 Welch first trod the professional stage in comic parts with the Maggie Moore Company in 1903.

 He was with Charles Holloway's company from 1906 followed by the Pollard Opera Company.

 He joined Allan Hamilton's company in 1909.

 He was a member of the George Marlow Dramatic Company from 1909 to 1913, and was best remembered as "Sammy Snozzle", in The Bad Girl of the Family, but also appeared in Allan Hamilton's 1911 production of Beauty and the Barge.

 Welch married Nellie Louise Carbasse (or Carbasse-Alberti), better known as Louise Carbasse, on 20 February 1912.
 She was the only daughter of Madame Louise Alberti of Sydney, and aged 17 to Welch's 28.

 He wrote a play The Girl who Loved a Soldier, which was first staged at the Adelphi Theatre, Sydney on 27 July 1912.

 He was part-author (with Carbasse) of the 1913 play The Warning which played to full houses at the Little Theatre from 22 November 1913 to 3 January 1914.